MapsPeople/docs/src/content/cms/index.md

 #### Doors & Barriers

-Doors and Barriers are nodes that allow to manipulate certain elements of the Route Network - They only appear if you click the **Show Network** button mentioned above.
+Doors and Barriers are Route Elements that allow to manipulate certain portions of the Route Network.
+They only appear if you click the **Show Network** button mentioned above.

-**Doors** are a node that indiciate the presence of a door - or other entryway - in a building.
-The Doors in your Solution are created by our specialists, but you have certain options in the menu to customise them with.
+**Doors** are a Route Element that indicates the presence of a door - or other entryway - in a building.

 ![door-menu](/assets/cms/interface-overview/door_menu.png)